SutroOrg/react-exercise/README.md

 ### Notes

  - The only modifications that will be supported are label updates
- - Adding, removing or relocating `TreeNode`s is out of scope
+ - Adding, removing or relocating `TreeNode`s are out of scope